 PET has several clinical indications, such as

 PET applications continue to be investigated.
-Not all applications are reimbursable in the US.
+Not all applications are reimbursable in the United States.

 The typical effective radiation dose during PET is about 7 mSv.
 The effective radiation dose with PET-CT is 5 to 18 mSv.